00-f5 Title and Logo 00-f6

 In Table 02-02, the values for some nuclei commonly used in MR imaging and MR spectroscopy are given.
 Note that two nuclei with different gyromagnetic ratios will precess with different Larmor frequencies if placed in the same magnetic field.
 Consequently, their resonance frequencies will be different.

-Table 02-03 shows an overview of typical excitation frequencies in MR imaging and magnetic field strengths for hydrogen, fluorine, phosphorus, and sodium nuclei.
+Table 02-03 shows an overview of typical excitation frequencies and magnetic field strengths for hydrogen, fluorine, phosphorus, and sodium nuclei.

 Table 02-02: